00

 6. Consider offering free shipping or setting a minimum order amount for free shipping, as shipping costs are a common reason for cart abandonment.

-7. Use automated follow-up emails to remind customers who abandon their cart of the items they left behind and offer incentives such as a discount or free shipping to incentivize them to complete their purchase.
+7. Use automated follow-up emails to remind customers who abandon their cart of the items they left behind and offer incentives such as a discount or free shipping to incentivize them to complete their purchases.

 8. Provide live chat support to help customers with questions or concerns during checkout.